|

 Collingwood is the lead establishment of the Maritime Warfare School (MWS)

-and the largest naval training centre in Western Europe .
+and the largest naval training centre in Western Europe.
 The MWS is a

 federated training establishment incorporating HMS Excellent, the Defence

-Diving School , the RN Physical Training School, the School of Hydrography
+Diving School, the RN Physical Training School, the School of Hydrography

 and Meteorology in Plymouth and the Royal Marines School of Music in

-Portsmouth Naval Base.
-At any one time the MWS is training about 10 per
+At any one time the MWS

-cent of the Royal Navy and has an annual throughput of over 30,000
+is training about 10 per cent of the Royal Navy and has an annual

-Officers and Ratings, both regular and reserve.
+throughput of about 3,000 Officers and Ratings, both regular and

 HMS Excellent (Portsmouth)

-personnel, cadet forces and youth organisations.
+at Portsmouth) for RNR personnel, cadet forces and youth organisations.

 HMS Raleigh (Torpoint)